UoMResearchIT/matlab-novice/episodes/05-scripts.md

-If you now run the script by clicking "Run" on the graphical user interface, pressing `F5` on the keyboard, or typing the script's name `patient_analysis` on the command line (without extention), you'll see a bunch of variables appear on the workspace and this output:
+If you now run the script by clicking "Run" on the graphical user interface, pressing `F5` on the keyboard, or typing the script's name `patient_analysis` on the command line (the file name without the extension), you'll see a bunch of variables appear in the workspace and this output:
 ```matlab
 patient_analysis
 ```